merisahakyan/UsefulExamples/ExceptionHandling/ExceptionHandling/README.md

 static void Main(string[] args)
 {
      string path1 = @"C:\New Folder\text.txt";
-     string path2 = @"C:\New Folder\cdhgcydgyhgdhghhpppppppppppppppppppppppppppppppppppppppppppphhhhhhhhh</br>
+     string path2 = @"C:\New Folder\cdhgcydgyhgdhghhpppppppppppppppppppppppppppppppppppppppppppphhhhhhhhh
-     hhhhhhhhhhhhllllppppppppppppppppppppppppppppppppplllllllllllllllllllllllllllhhhhhhhhkkklllllllllllll</br>
+     hhhhhhhhhhhhllllppppppppppppppppppppppppppppppppplllllllllllllllllllllllllllhhhhhhhhkkklllllllllllll
      llllkkkkkkkkkkkkkkkkkkkkhhhggggyyyyyyyyyyyyyyyyyyyytttttttttttttttttttttttttt.txt";

      //This code can bring to DirectoryNotFoundException if there are no direction C:\New Folder\text.txt
      //and FileNotFoundException if the file doesn't exist.
      HandlingInFiles.TxtReader(path1);

-     //This code brings to PathTooLongException because pats length is too long.
+     //This code brings to PathTooLongException because pat2's length is too long.
      HandlingInFiles.TxtReader(path2);

      //With this code you can write something in file.It can also bring to exceptions